diepnguyenhoang/my_website/_docs/assignments/week04.md

 		○ JOB: is where we choose the file we need to implement

-- Remember that after each adjustment, we need to press the joystick so that the system can save our setting.
+- Remember that after each adjustment of the JOG and FOCUS, we need to press the joystick so that the system can save our setting.

 - After the 3 setting, the screen will display the amount of time spending for the job.